 - Cut back perennials.
 Many herbs (and some vegetables) will come back year after year.
 Cut them to about 2 inches above soil level once they’ve completely gone to seed and are no longer producing usable leaves.

 - Compost all disease-free materials.
 Use all of the plant materials from this year’s garden to help nourish next year’s garden.
 Add raked leaves to the compost pile, too.

 - Turn your soil.
 Turning the soil will help eliminate some pest problems next spring.
 Any grubs or eggs from undesirable insects will be broken up, brought to the surface and feed the birds this fall.

 - Plant a cover crop.
 Planting a cover crop is easy.
 Oats and buckwheat or winter rye get scattered over the garden, covered with a light layer of soil and watered if needed.
-The cover will crop will die during the first hard frost and stay on your garden to protect it from weeds until you turn it under in the spring.
+The cover crop will die during the first hard frost and stay on your garden to protect it from weeds until you turn it under in the spring.
 Check out this video about how to plant a cover crop for more specific information.